idaholab/moose/modules/thermal_hydraulics/doc/content/modules/thermal_hydraulics/tutorials/single_phase_flow/step01.md

 There can also be postprocessors that are not associated with any mesh entities (like a postprocessor to output time step size, etc.).

-In our model, we will add the following postprocessors to compute the pressure drop accros the flow channel:
+In our model, we will add the following postprocessors to compute the pressure drop across the flow channel:

 1. `core_p_in` for monitoring core outlet pressure